 Partners.
 Programs.
 Progress.

-We serve as a food gathering and distribution center for much of Colorado, including the entire Western Slope, as well as a portion of Gunnison County, and all of Wyoming.
-We’re so proud that, as the largest hunger-relief organization in the region, we are proud to be able to make our donations go further and create partnerships and programs with expansive reach, high-level coordination, and local impact.
+We serve as a food-sourcing and distribution center for 30 counties in Colorado, including the entire Western Slope, as well as a portion of Gunnison County, and all of Wyoming.
+As the largest hunger-relief organization in the region, we are proud to be able to make our donations go further through partnerships and programs with expansive reach, high-level coordination, and local impact.

 Hunger Relief Partners

-On the front lines of hunger, we team up with more than 800 Hunger Relief Partners across the region to get food to those who need it most.
-Partners include food pantries, nonprofits, and other hunger-relief organizations deeply committed to supporting the most vulnerable in their communities.
-By partnering with these organizations, we’re able to combine the efficiency of scale with the effectiveness and engagement of a local agency.
+We team up with over 800 Hunger Relief Partners across the region to get food to those who need it most.
+Partners include food pantries, nonprofits, and other hunger-relief organizations deeply committed to providing support to the most vulnerable individuals in their communities.
+By partnering with these organizations, we are able to combine the efficiency of scale with the effectiveness and engagement of a local agency.